 |% Change in Standard of Living||-0.90%||96 out of 100||-4.00%||78 out of 100|

 |% Change in Average Annual Wage||-0.40%||98 out of 100||4.60%||55 out of 100|

 Although there wasn’t a major percent change in prosperity from 2016 to 2017, the projections from 2016 to 2017 show that the Houston-The Woodlands-Sugar Land metro area performed poorly in productivity, the standard of living, and average annual wage.
-When measured in the past decade, the metro area performed moderately poor overall.
+When measured in the past decade, the metro area performed moderately poorly overall.

 Median Household Income

 To determine the household incomes of Houston, we’ll use Data USA’s research for this section.
 What is the median household income?

 Median household income is the income level earned by designated households where half of the homes in the area, such as Houston, earn more and half earn less.

 Therefore, the median household incomes are incomes of households who are in the halfway margin or middle margin of earned incomes.
 Median household income is likely used by Data USA because it gives an accurate analysis of an area’s economic status.